zazaji/obsidian-SenGener/README.md

 }
 ```

-3. If you want use Another language , you can build your language service.
+3. The example provides english model and chinese model.
+If you want use Another language , you can build your language generation service.

+4. Add Full-text supported.
+And you add search function to the service .

-4. Download Obsidian, create a vault , and goto the vault folder. and put This folder to the plugin folder,
+5. Download Obsidian, create a vault , and goto the vault folder. and put This folder to the plugin folder,
    the path like:   VAULT/.obsidian/plugins/obsidian-sengener

-5. Open setting, enable community plugins, then set you options, and enable SenSener.
+6. Open setting, enable community plugins, then set you options, and enable SenSener.

-6. enjoy it.
+7. Enjoy it.
+And contact me: zazaji@sina.com.